AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-Containerization/README.md

 # AutoDRIVE Simulator: Palmetto Cluster Deployments

-This branch contains various AutoDRIVE Simulator tests, which focus on AEB algorithm testing for OpenCAV.
+This branch hosts resources for deployments of the AutoDRIVE Simulator on Palmetto HPC cluster.

-They are meant to be run on Palmetto - Clemson's High-Performance Computing cluster.
+The overall project objective focuses on variability testing of the AEB functionality (SUT) for OpenCAV.

 Each test is stored in its own sub-folder, under _palmetto/_.
-In order to reproduce any one of these tests, you need to upload the corresponding sub-folder to your Palmetto home folder, update the relevant paths within each script, and then submit the corresponding job script via Palmetto's QSUB scheduler:
+In order to reproduce any one of these tests, you need to upload the corresponding sub-folder to your Palmetto home folder, update the relevant paths within each script, and then submit the corresponding job script via Palmetto's `QSUB` scheduler:

     qsub autodrive_test.sh